 Freshman The Easy Way

 For an incoming freshman who is living in the on-campus residence halls, meal plans are a requirement.
 My daughter lived on campus so she did sign up for the meal plan.
-It was a great way to meet other freshman and learn to make healthy choices.
+It was a great way to meet other freshmen and learn to make healthy choices.
 She also had a declining balance card that gave her other meal options.

 There are various meal plans available that give your student meals in the Atlantic Dining hall or Flex Bucks.
 Flex Bucks work like a debit account, they are loaded onto your students Owl ID card, your student can then swipe their ID card at any of the dining locations across campus other than the main Atlantic dining hall.
 Each Meal Plan comes with a varying amount of Flex Bucks.
 Flex Bucks must be used in the semester the meal plan is purchased.

 There are a variety of options when it comes to meal plans.
 The first plan is 19 meals per week, however no flex bucks, and your student must eat each meal in the Atlantic Dining hall.
 The remaining meal plans give your student between 7 and 15 meals a week with a varying amount of Flex Bucks according to each plan.
 The meal plans are purchased on a one-semester basis.

 If your student is an upperclassman or a commuter student, Owl Bucks are a great option.
 Owl Bucks works like a debit card, it is a declining balance, and is tied to your student’s Owl ID card.
 This is perhaps the most flexible account for dining as you may deposit funds at any time, it is accepted at various places around campus, there is no minimum balance to maintain and the balance carries forward until you graduate or leave school.
 Owl Bucks can be used at any of these on-campus locations: Starbucks, Subway, the Atlantic dining hall, FAU pharmacy, Campus Bookstore, Outtakes Convenience store, Chick-Fil-a, Dunkin’s Donuts, and all restaurants in the Breezeway Café (Papa John’s, Einstein Bagels, Frescafe, Wendy’s, Chick n Grill, jow jing).
 Check their limited time offers for savings.